Nonexpansive directions in the Jeandel-Rao Wang shift: Introduction

 \subsection{Structure of the article}

 In \Cref{section:dyn_sys}, we present notions from topological dynamical systems.
-In \Cref{sec:jeandel-rao-wang-shift}, we recall previous results on the Jeandel-Rao Wang shift.
-In \Cref{section:nonexpansive}, we reduce the computation of the nonexpansive directions in a minimal subshift within the Jeandel-Rao Wang shift to the computations of the orbits under a $\Z^2$-action on the torus which remain in the boundary of some partition.
-In \Cref{sec:lemmas}, we prove the main result.
-In \Cref{sec:iet}, we express the structure of the Conway worms in the Jeandel-Rao Wang shift in terms of sequences in the Fibonacci subshift.
+In \Cref{sec:Nonexpansive-in-SDS}, we consider nonexpansive directions in the context of minimal symbolic dynamical system corresponding to a $\Z^2$-action on a 2-dimensional torus and a partition of this torus.
+The computation of the nonexpansive directions is reduced to the computations of sub-orbits under the $\Z^2$-action which remain in the boundary of the partition.
+In \Cref{sec:jeandel-rao-wang-shift}, we recall previous results on the Jeandel-Rao Wang shift associated to some particular polygonal partition of a 2-dimensional torus.
+In \Cref{sec:calculating}, we compute the slopes of nonexpansive directions in the Jeandel-Rao Wang shift from the slopes of appearing in the polygonal partition.
+In \Cref{sec:resolution}, we express the resolution of the Conway worms in the Jeandel-Rao Wang shift in terms of sequences in the Fibonacci subshift.
+In \Cref{sec:octopods}, we propose open questions about octopods and essential holes within the Jeandel-Rao Wang shift similarly to the 62 decapods known for Penrose tilings.